-Curious about the varying types of cannabis, the health benefits and risks, and the physiological effects?
-Learn more about cannabis and its application in healthcare and the risks associated with this plant that is growing in popularity everyday.
+Curious about the varying cannabis types, the health benefits and risks, and the physiological effects?
+Learn more about cannabis and its application in healthcare and the risks associated with this plant that is growing in popularity every day.

-A pure c-sativa plant may grow 4-8 feet high and has a long stem and large narrow bladed leaves.
-It produces a long narrow bud and typically has a lower tetrahydrocannabinol (THC) content and higher cannabidiol (CBD) content (6).
+A pure c-sativa plant may grow 4-8 feet high and has a long stem and large narrow-bladed leaves.
+It produces a long narrow bud and typically has lower tetrahydrocannabinol (THC) content and higher cannabidiol (CBD) content (6).

 A pure c-indica plant may grow 3-4 feet high and is bushy with short, wide leaves.
 It produces a wide dense flower and typically has a higher THC content and lower CBD content (6).

-Although cannabis is cultivated for a variety uses, the health benefits of its oil extract have taken center stage over the last few years.
+Although cannabis is cultivated for a variety of uses, the health benefits of its oil extract have taken center stage over the last few years.
 Researchers have been able to identify over 113 different cannabinoids and over 100 different terpenes that are produced by the cannabis plant (5).
 The most well-known compounds are cannabidiol (CBD) and tetrahydrocannabinol (THC).
-These compounds are found in all types of the cannabis plant, and through selective breeding cultivators can produce plants with different concentrations of CBD and THC.
+These compounds are found in all types of cannabis plants, and through selective breeding, cultivators can produce plants with different concentrations of CBD and THC.

 Cannabidiol – CBD is the most abundant cannabinoid found in the cannabis plant.
 It makes up about 40% of the cannabinoid extract produced by the plant (2).
 CBD can be administered through oral ingestion, inhalation, nasal spray, topical lotion, or suppository.

 The physiological effects produced by the binding process are what make CBD medically beneficial.
-CBD is reported to help reduce the symptoms of nausea, anxiety, inflammation and muscle spasticity (10).
+CBD is reported to help reduce the symptoms of nausea, anxiety, inflammation, and muscle spasticity (10).
 Additional studies report conclusive evidence that CBD acts as a neuroprotective antioxidant (24,25).
-CBD recently gained approved by the Federal Drug Administration (FDA) as an anticonvulsant for the treatment of two rare forms of epilepsy.
+CBD recently gained approval by the Federal Drug Administration (FDA) as an anticonvulsant for the treatment of two rare forms of epilepsy.

 Tetrahydrocannabinol – THC is a fat-soluble cannabinoid found in the cannabis plant.
 It is the primary compound that causes the psychoactive (high feeling) effects associated with cannabis use.
 It can be administered through oral ingestion, inhalation, topical cream, transdermal patch, nasal spray or suppository.